k21971/EvilHack/doc/evilhack-changelog.md

 - Account for new bear monsters in various scenarios
 - More spell skills for Druids, other roles gain evocation spell skill
+- Fix: switch 'its' for his/her in screamm()